MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ##### Scalability

-Consider the AKS [scale limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-kubernetes-service-limits), such as the number of nodes and number of node pools per cluster, and the number of clusters per subscription.
+Consider AKS [scale limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-kubernetes-service-limits), such as the number of node, node pools per cluster, clusters per subscription.

-- If scale limits are reached, take advantage of the [scale-unit strategy](mission-critical-application-design.md#scale-unit-architecture) and deploy additional units with clusters.
+- If scale limits are reached, take advantage of the [scale-unit strategy](mission-critical-application-design.md#scale-unit-architecture) and deploy more units with clusters.

 - Enable [cluster autoscaler](/azure/aks/cluster-autoscaler) to automatically adjust the number of agent nodes in response to resource constraints.